Golden Age of Piracy: Decline

-By the early 18th century, tolerance for privateers was wearing thin in all nations.
-After the Treaty of Utrecht was signed, the excess of trained sailors without employment was both a blessing and a curse for all pirates.
-Initially, the surplus of men had caused the number of pirates to multiply significantly.
-This inevitably led to the pillaging of more ships, which put a greater strain on trade for all European nations.
-In response, European nations bolstered their own navies to offer greater protection for merchants and to hunt down pirates.
-The excess of skilled sailors meant there was a large pool that could be recruited into national navies as well.

-Piracy was clearly on a strong decline by 1720.
-The Golden Age of Piracy did not last the decade.

-The events of the latter half of 1718 (including the arrival of Governor Woodes Rogers in Nassau) represent a turning point in the history of piracy in the Western Hemisphere.
+The events of the latter half of 1718 (including the arrival of Governor Woodes Rogers in Nassau) represented a turning point in the history of piracy in the Western Hemisphere.
 Without a safe base and with growing pressure from naval forces, the rovers lost their momentum.
 The lure of the Spanish treasures had faded, and the hunters gradually became the hunted.

 By early 1719, the remaining pirates were on the run.
 Most of them headed for West Africa, seizing poorly defended slavers.
+The deaths of three of the most successful pirates of the era, Bartholomew Roberts in 1722, William Fly in 1726, and Olivier Levasseur in 1730, are considered by historians to mark the end of the Golden Age, both in the Caribbean and Red Sea, respectively.

 Effect on popular culture

 Stories and histories from the Golden Age form the foundation of many modern depictions of pirates and piracy.
-A General History of the Pirates (1724) by Captain Charles Johnson is the source of many biographies of well-known pirates, providing an extensive account of the period.
+A General History of the Pirates (1724) by Captain Charles Johnson is the source of many biographies of well-known pirates, providing an extensive account of the period although its accuracy has been called into question.
 Johnson gives an almost mythical status to the more colorful characters such as Blackbeard or John Rackham.
 In 2002, English naval historian David Cordingly wrote an introduction to Johnson's 1724 book, stating: "...Captain Johnson created the modern conception of pirates."
 Johnson's book influenced the pirate literature of Robert Louis Stevenson and J. M. Barrie.

 The mystique of pirates is partly related to attributes of real pirates.
 For example, they wore earrings in hopes that the gold or silver would be used to pay for a decent burial when they died.
 They also wore earrings for superstitious reasons, believing the precious metals had magical healing powers.
+While pirates are commonly depicted with eyepatches, this is largely a myth originating in 19th-century novels and tales of buccaneers that included payment for a lost eye.
+Few historical pirates wore patches over their eyes, although some, like the 18th-century Arab pirate Rahmah ibn Jabir al-Jalhami, did.
 More recently, we see even less accurate depictions of historical-era pirates (e.g., Talk Like a Pirate Day), continuing the romantic image of the pirate as a treasure-burying swashbuckler in popular culture.